 1. Be patient and resist the urge to buy too many cheap furnishings.
 I know the temptation is great when your place is empty and your budget is small.
 But don't just go out and fill it with Ikea or Target, unless you want it to look like a dorm room!
 It's totally fine to get some things from Ikea--but mix them with pieces from other stores.
 Your house will look so much more homey and collected, I promise.
 If your budget is small, don't despair--thrift stores, Craigslist, and flea markets have an abundance of well-made pieces for a bargain (check out more of my budget decorating tips here).
 And be patient.
 You don't have to furnish the entire house in one shopping trip.
 It's worth waiting to get pieces you will love for years to come.

 2. Change out the lighting.
 Don't just deal with the boring, outdated lighting fixtures that come with most rentals.
-Lights are so easy to change, and they make a big difference!
+Lights are so easy to change, and they make a big difference (check out Kichler lighting, it’s a great place to start)!
 Plus, they're something you can take with you when you leave.
 Just store the original lights somewhere and put them back when you move out.

 3. Hang things on the walls.
 Don't be afraid to make a few holes--that's what spackle is for!
 Honestly, nothing is more depressing than blank walls.
 Artwork, photos, and decorative touches are the soul of a house.